seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 My master is awaked by great occasion
 To call upon his own, and humbly prays you
 That with your other noble parts you'll suit
-In giving him his right.
+In giving him his right. /

 **TIMON**
-Mine honest friend,
+/ Mine honest friend,
 I prithee, but repair to me next morning.

 **CAPHIS**
-Nay, good my lord,–
+Nay, good my lord,-- /

 **TIMON**
-Contain thyself, good friend.
+/ Contain thyself, good friend.
-Varro's Servant One Varro's servant, my good lord,–
+Varro's Servant One Varro's servant, my good lord,--
 Isidore's Servant From Isidore;
 He humbly prays your speedy payment.

 **CAPHIS**
-If you did know, my lord, my master's wants–
+If you did know, my lord, my master's wants--
 Varro's Servant 'Twas due on forfeiture, my lord, six weeks And past.
 Isidore's Servant Your steward puts me off, my lord;
 And I am sent expressly to your lordship.